Emmanuelraj/full-stack_playlist/README.md

 # full-stack_playlist
-we will cover mini project using mern stack step by step branches
+we will cover mini project using mean stack step by step branches

 todoapp_nodejs